jonfernq/Python-Flashcards/CommandLineUserInterface/README.md

 The presentation layer has very limited functionality.
 It only:

 - a.
 Displays the front and back of flashcards
 - b.
-Collects and validats user input
+Collects and validates user input
 - c.
-Passes data on to the logic layer.
+Passes data back to logic layer.

 This limited functionality is so that the app can be more easily ported to different user interfaces, e.g. CLI, React.js, PyQT, Flutter, etc...